More virus cases on cruise ship off Japan; China death toll exceeds 500

 Several countries, including the United States, have banned entry to visitors who have been in China over the previous two weeks.

 News of another virus hot spot emerged, linked to a mid-January company meeting in Singapore.
-At least three people contracted the disease after a conference held with 94 overseas staff, including one from China’s central city of Wuhan, the epicentre of the epidemic.
+At least three people caught the disease after a conference held with 94 overseas staff, including one from China’s central city of Wuhan, the epicentre of the epidemic.

-Authorities have not identified the company but the World Health Organization (WHO) said it was investigating.
+Authorities have not identified the company, but the World Health Organization (WHO) said it was investigating.

 Singapore has reported 28 infections, some involving person-to-person transmission, a feature the WHO has said is deeply concerning and could signal a much larger outbreak.